oatsoda/oatsoda.github.io/source/_posts/microservices-a-primer.md

 The two cancel each other out, so I do not think you should consider this as a reason for choosing a microservices architecture.
 Otherwise you may find that you have made your application needlessly complex for no benefit.

+In fact, this downside is a major reason _not_ to use microservices.
+Unless you believe that the benefits are going to far outweigh the downsides, you probably shouldn't use it.
+Smaller applications that don't need to scale so quickly often do not require the complexity.
+Even if you do not need to implement microservices, there are patterns and approaches to their internal architecture that you may want to use inside your monolithic application.

 ## Designing microservices using DDD Bounded Contexts

 The best way of deciding how to structure your microservices is using [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) and identifying the [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html).